BeHappyCommunication/SyliusInvoicePlugin/README.md

 ```

 You can subscribe to those events and do whatever you need

+## Override
+In order to override the pdf template file, you simply have to create the following file : app/Resources/BeHappySyliusInvoicePlugin/views/Invoice/pdf.html.twig

 # Thanks
 This plugin is partially inspired by BitBagCommerce/SyliusInvoicingPlugin (https://github.com/BitBagCommerce/SyliusInvoicingPlugin).